 RightStart Math gives children a solid understanding, mastery, and love for math.

 RightStart™ Mathematics is a complete elementary and middle-school program that uses visualization of quantities, de-emphasizes counting, and provides strategies and games for learning the facts.
-The primary learning tool is the AL Abacus, a specially designed two-sided abacus that is both kinesthetic and visual.
+The primary learning tool is the Cotter Abacus, a specially designed two-sided abacus that is both kinesthetic and visual.

 For the eleventh year in a row, we have been honored with FIRST PLACE in the Elementary Math category.